Humiliated after learning of her husband’s infidelity on national TV, young mother Birdee returns to her hometown as her mother plays matchmaker.

 You’re gonna need some drinks.
 Especially to get through the first ten minutes.
 (When Sandra cries, I cry.)
 And then after that, because Birdee shouldn’t have to drink alone.
 Drinks all around!
 They go perfectly with the soundtrack on a hot summer porch night, Trust 1998 me.

-Use of Your Netflix Subscription: Mama Knows
+Use of Your Streaming Subscription: Mama Knows

 This is a quiet rom-com.
 There’s no dramatic chase scene at the airport, or to the big concert, or on the wedding day.
 And I kind of like that.
 I’m betting your summer could use a good swoon, and a good cry.
 90’s era Sandra Bullock and Harry Connick, Jr. Two-stepping, dance hall bars, and mamas dispensing life lessons.
 It works for country songs, and for rom-coms.
 You don’t even need to put your boots on!